 WordStream Advisor helps you expand your keyword list continuously, all while staying organized with a constant stream of keyword grouping suggestions and segmenting capabilities.
 The keyword selector tools make it easy to discover and organize new profitable keywords for your business.

 After grouping keywords into tightly knit groups, you can then create ad groups with just one click.
 Having tightly knit AdWords ad groups improves your Quality Score.
 This means:

 - Lower costs

 - Better ad positioning

 - A better ratio of clicks to conversions

 By iteratively and continuously managing keywords with WordStream, you can expect to strengthen your search engine integrity, improve efficiency, and reduce your overall costs for a high rate of return.

 AdWords Integration with WordStream

-With WordStream PPC Advisor, AdWords is literally a click away.
+With WordStream Advisor, AdWords is literally a click away.
 If you’d like to get started in learning more about beating AdWords and how you can make use of AdWords’ functionality in WordStream: